Indian shares close marginally higher; financials, Reliance offset vaccine cheer

-BENGALURU, June 22 (Reuters) - Indian shares gave up most of their gains to end slightly higher on Tuesday, as optimism over the country's record surge in COVID-19 vaccinations was countered by losses in heavyweight financial stocks and conglomerate Reliance Industries (RELI.NS).
+BENGALURU (Reuters) - Indian shares gave up most of their gains to end slightly higher on Tuesday, as optimism over the country’s record surge in COVID-19 vaccinations was countered by losses in heavyweight financial stocks and conglomerate Reliance Industries.

 Earlier in the day, the Sensex breached the 53,000 mark while the Nifty came within a whisker of its all-time high, as investor sentiment was lifted by India’s record vaccination rollout of 8.3 million doses on Monday, and a recovery in global markets from four-week lows.